MoeinSorkhei/Annotation/README.md

 * Make sure the conda environment is active:
 `conda activate annotation2`

-* Creating the seed list (this is done only the first time you are using the tool):
+* Creating the seed list (this is done only the first time you are using the tool), __please make sure the output folder is deleted if you already have it__:
 `python main.py --make_seed_list`

 * Starting a session for rating the test images: